miShelbyT/new-game/README.md

 This is my first project since completing my bootcamp program, my first game build (with a little assist from Reactjs) and my first submission to Mintbean's or any hackathon and I am very happy just to show up.
 Tic tac toe with gems and cupcakes!!

+This is my first stab at functional components using hooks, and destructuring props.
+Very proud!

 Project was created with Reactjs and Semantic UI.

 Thanks so much to Monarch and Navi and everyone at Mintbean.io for putting these events together.